aazuspan/wxee/README.rst

 Features
 --------
 * Time series image collections to **xarray**, **NetCDF**, or **GeoTIFF** in one line of code
-* Climatological and temporal aggregation in Earth Engine
+* Climatological anomalies, temporal aggregation, and temporal interpolation in Earth Engine
 * Parallel processing for fast downloads